 Rush Limbaugh.

-You can't replace Mickey Manil.
+You can't replace Mickey Mantle.

-You can't replace Ant Garrett.
+You can't replace Hank Garon.

-You can't replace uh, you know, Derek Jeter.
+You can't replace Derek Jeter.

 You just can't.

-I mean, and you know, I I will say this, and I want to move on to a couple of things.
+I mean, and you know, I will say this, and I want to move on to a couple of things.

-Now we're all blessed, and my answer is all right, we lost our best player up our game, up our game.
+Now, we're all blessed, and my answer is, all right, we lost our best player, up our game, up our game.

 So I'm telling everybody right now, up your game.

-And and you've been doing so phenomenally well.
+And you've been doing so phenomenally well.

-And uh first thing I want to address, you yourself, and you've been public about it, or I'd never bring it up.
+And first thing I want to address, you yourself, and you've been public about it, or I'd never bring it up.

-Uh you had your own cancer battle, and you've just finished your treatments.
+And you've just finished your treatments.

-If and if any part of this you want me to not talk about, stop me immediately.
+And if any part of this you want me to not talk about, stop me immediately.

 And you are feeling great.